Caeleb Dressel: International team trials

 The 2022 USA Swimming International Team Trials were from April 26 to April 30 in Greensboro, North Carolina.
 Caeleb Dressel swam the 50 freestyle, the 100 freestyle, the 50 butterfly, and the 100 butterfly.
 He won all four of those events and is set to swim them at the world championships in Budapest, Hungary.

 2022 World Championships

 On the first day of the 2022 World Championships, Dressel led-off the 4×100 meter freestyle relay in a time of 47.67 seconds, helping achieve the first relay gold medal of the Championships for the United States.
 The next day, he backed up the gold medal in the relay with a gold medal in the 50 meter butterfly, finishing first with a time of 22.57 seconds, which was over two-tenths of a second faster than silver medalist Nicholas Santos of Brazil.

-On the fourth day of the world championships, Dressel swam the 100 meter freestyle in the prelims heats to achieve the second-fastest seed going into the semifinals, however he decided to withdraw from further competition for health reasons.
+On the fourth day of the world championships, Dressel swam the 100 meter freestyle in the prelims heats to achieve the second-fastest seed going into the semifinals.
+However, he decided to withdraw from further competition for health reasons.

+2025

+Caleb has teamed up with his college sprint coach, Stephen Jungbluth, in Jacksonville and has joined the Sporting Jax Aquatic Club.